Heavybullets8/HeavySetup/docs/applications/nzbget/in-app.md

 ???
 Sonarr "Sonarr"

-    - I also always enable `Remove Completed`
+    - I also always enable `Remove Completed` for NZBs

     ![!Settings: Sonarr](sonarr.png)

-- `Music` is for Lidarr
+- `Music` is used by:

 ???
 Lidarr "Lidarr"

-    - I also always enable `Remove Completed`
+    - I also always enable `Remove Completed` for NZBs

     ![!Settings: Lidarr](lidarr.png)